 Helen Scheuerer is the Founding Editor of Writer's Edit and a creative writer/novelist from Sydney.
-After studying creative writing at the University of Wollongong, Helen worked as a professional copywriter and editor for some of Australia's biggest e-commerce start-ups.
-She has also completed a Masters of Publishing at the University of Sydney with Distinction.
+She studied creative writing at the University of Wollongong, and worked as a professional writer and editor for some of Australia's biggest websites.
+She has a Masters of Publishing from the University of Sydney.

-With work published in the UK as well as Australia, Helen freelances for a number of websites (reviewing books and sharing writing advice) and helping authors with their manuscripts while she works on her own fiction and manages Writer's Edit.
+Helen freelances for a number of websites and helps authors with their manuscripts while she works on her own fiction and manages Writer's Edit.
 Her debut novel is due for release in 2017.
 She chronicles her writing process and work over at HelenScheuerer.com.

 Head of Tech

 Originally from Birmingham in the UK; Dave has spent the last five years in Sydney working for a high-traffic internet company.
 With experience in Operations, Internet Marketing and Programming, Dave was the perfect fit for Head of Tech at Writer's Edit.

 Specialising in SEO and WordPress, Dave loves problem-solving and 're-thinking the wheel' when it comes to online strategies and communication.
 An avid Aston Villa supporter, and a sucker for a decent game of table tennis, Dave is also a big reader of non-fiction.
 He tweets marketing and blogging advice over at @hickman120

 Kyla is currently completing a Bachelor of Creative Industries (Creative and Professional Writing) at Queensland University of Technology.
 Writing has been part of her life from a very young age.
 She had four short stories published between 2010 and 2011, and now spends time writing longer novel projects and university assessments.